-There are typical errors experienced when doing data entry like transcription errors and transposition errors.
+There are a few kinds of standard errors that are often experienced when doing data entry.
+Two of the most common of these are transcription errors and transposition errors.

-Every time data is manually entered into the system there is a possibility that an error will be committed.
+Every time data is manually entered into the system, there’s a possibility that an error will be committed.

-An example of a transcription error might be entering ‘fate’ instead of ‘faith’.
+An example of a transcription error could be somebody entering ‘fate’ instead of ‘faith’.

-Transposition errors happen when the encoder accidentally switched the order of numbers or letters.
+Transposition errors happen when the encoder accidentally mixed up the order of numbers or letters.

-Validation cannot make sure that the data that you enter is correct, it can only check that it is rational, logical and acceptable.
-Still, it is essential to have as much as possible an accurate information in your database.
+Validation procedures cannot make sure that the data entered is correct—it can only check that it is rational, logical, and acceptable.
+It is obviously ideal to have as much accurate information as possible in your database.

-Verification can be done to ensure that the data in the database has very minimal errors as possible.
-Verification is done to make sure that the data entered is equal to the data from the original source.
+Verification can be done to ensure that the data in the database has as few errors as possible.
+Another way to phrase this is by saying that verification is done to make sure that the data entered is equal to the data from the original source.

 Verification means to check that the data from the original source document is exactly the same as the data that you have entered into the system.